Simply the best food fundraisers

 There’s only 1 original and it’s still a top seller.
 100% beef, high in protein, low in sugar.

-Select from 20 popular all $8 snack food items.
+Select from 20 popular $8 snack food items.
 A great snack for those on the go.

 Offer 5 French Bread Pizzas.
 Includes pepperoni, supreme, and five cheese & garlic.

 Sell Auntie Anne’s & Cinnabon products.
-Includes our delicious Cinnabon® Cookie Dough.
+Includes our delicious Cinnabon® Sticky Bread.

-The best tasting cookie dough in fundraising.
-Feature all 9 top selling flavors.
+The most famous cookie dough brand in school fundraising.
+Feature all 9 best selling flavors.

 The best name brands like Otis Spunkmeyer® & Auntie Anne's®.
-All 1 simple price.
+One simple price.

 Food Fundraising Ideas